honkmaster/homebridge-mi-flora/README.md

 (sudo) apt-get install bluetooth bluez libbluetooth-dev libudev-dev
 ```

 For more details and descriptions for other platforms see the [Noble documentation](https://github.com/noble/noble#readme).
-At the moment [Noble](https://www.npmjs.com/package/noble) does not support [Node 10](https://github.com/noble/node-bluetooth-hci-socket/issues/84).
-Please use Node 9 if you want to use this plugin, untis the issues with Noble are resolved.

 #### MAC address